cageq/knet/README.md

 ## Build
-It uses the some api like std::string_view for http parser, so we need c++17 to compile it.
+It uses  some apis like std::string_view for http parser, so we need c++17 to compile it.

-the library contains a simple colorful log library to print debug log and it depends fmt library to accelerate the log output.
+the library contains a simple colorful log library to print debug log and it need  [fmtlib]: https://fmt.dev/  library to accelerate the log output.

-you can use scripts "setup.sh" to install dependence libs into deps directory in library root directory, no root permissions  needed.
+You can use scripts "setup.sh" to install dependence libs into deps directory in this library root directory, no root permissions  needed.

-it is a headonly library, basically you can copy all files to you project and use it. (except fmt lib, you can set LOG_LEVEL to 0 in klog.hpp to get rid of the dependence )
+It is a headonly library, basically you can copy all files to you project and use it. (except fmt lib, you can alse set LOG_LEVEL to 0 in klog.hpp to get rid of the dependence )

 ## build samples